mindcrunch4u/Watch-YouTube-Fast/README.md

 python -m venv ./env
 source ./env/bin/activate
 ```
-Follow the [instructions here](https://github.com/openai/whisper) to install whisper (for local transcription).

 Configure the following fields in `configuration.py`:
 - `site_url`, this is for request headers.
 The script assumes the `downloader_endpoint` and `storage_endpoint` are using the same FQDN.